Lee Roberts (basketball): Early years (2009–2012)

 Coming out of college, Roberts signed with an agent from Germany, who set him up with a team in France.
 However, he was considered too short by his coach, and after two weeks he was cut.
 He subsequently moved to Germany to live with his agent.
 There he tried out for numerous teams, but money was always the issue.
 He landed at Bayern Munich, but after a month, he was cut after sustaining an injury.
 He finally settled in with a third-tier German team, Spot Up Medien Baskets Braunschweig.
 In 30 games for Braunschweig in 2009–10, he averaged 18.0 points, 7.9 rebounds, 1.5 assists and 1.2 steals per game.

 In July 2010, Roberts signed with Danish team Team FOG Næstved.
 In 30 games for Næstved in 2010–11, he averaged 18.4 points, 13.2 rebounds, 1.6 assists, 1.6 steals and 1.2 blocks per game.

-Following the conclusion of the Danish League season, Roberts moved to Australia and joined the Stirling Senators of the State Basketball League.
-He helped the Senators finish the regular season in fifth place with a 15–11 record, but couldn't help them go any further than the first round of the finals.
-Roberts averaged 26.1 points and 14.9 rebounds per game with Stirling in 2011 and was arguably one of the best five imports in the league.
+Following the conclusion of the Danish League season, Roberts moved to Australia and joined the Stirling Senators of the State Basketball League, where he averaged 26.1 points and 14.9 rebounds per game during the 2011 season.

 In September 2011, Roberts signed with the Shinshu Brave Warriors of the Japanese BJ League.
 In 52 games for Shinshu, he averaged 16.9 points, 10.2 rebounds, 1.8 assists and 1.2 steals per game.

 Following the conclusion of his season in Japan, Roberts returned to the State Basketball League and joined the Kalamunda Eastern Suns.
 He helped the Suns qualify for the post-season for just the second time in their history, earning the eighth seed with a 12–14 record.
-They were subsequently knocked out in straight sets by the Wanneroo Wolves, losing their quarter-final series 2–0.
-In 15 games for Kalamunda, he averaged 23.2 points, 17.8 rebounds, 3.5 assists and 2.1 steals per game.
+In 15 games, he averaged 23.2 points, 17.8 rebounds, 3.5 assists and 2.1 steals per game.